2011–12 Bolton Wanderers F.C. season: Premier League

 The beginning of April saw Bolton's winning run came to an end when they suffered a 3–0 home loss to Fulham, a team that they had not beaten at home since 2007.
 Two Clint Dempsey goals in the first half were added to by Mahamadou Diarra late in the second half.
 Results elsewhere, however, meant that Bolton remained in sixteenth place.
 Two days later, Bolton travelled to high flying Newcastle United but fell to their second defeat of the Easter weekend, Hatem Ben Arfa and Papiss Cissé scoring second half goals for the home team.
 The defeat initially left Bolton in sixteenth place but results later in the week returned them to the relegation zone.
 Due to the club's home game with Tottenham Hotspur being postponed as the London side were involved in an FA Cup Semi-Final, Bolton's next game was almost a fortnight later, at home to Swansea City.
 The away side opened the scoring early on through Scott Sinclair but Chris Eagles equalised within eight minutes.
 The subsequent draw saw Bolton fall back to nineteenth place.
 However, three days later they moved back up a place thanks to a win at Aston Villa, the game that had been postponed the previous month.
-The home side opened the scoring midway through the second half through Stephen Warnock but Bolton quickly replied, scoring twice in the space of just over a minute, first with a Martin Petrov penalty, after Mark Davies had been fouled in the area, and then a David N'Gog goal.
+The home side opened the scoring midway through the second half through Stephen Warnock but Bolton quickly replied, scoring twice in the space of just over a minute, first with a Martin Petrov penalty, after Mark Davies had been fouled in the area, and then a David Ngog goal.
 This result left Bolton one point from safety with a game in hand.
 The following Saturday they travelled to Sunderland and took the lead through a Kevin Davies volley.
 However, Nicklas Bendtner equalised before half time and James McClean scored from a free kick ten minutes into the second half to give Sunderland the advantage.
 However, a second Kevin Davies goal secured Bolton a point which left Bolton inside the relegation zone on goal difference only.